TISUnion/Carpet-TIS-Addition/README.md

 Use a Mixin injection with higher priority for carpet rule `optimizedTNT`

 So the rule `optimizedTNT` can overwrite lithium's explosion optimization

+Of course rule optimizedTNT needs to be on for it to work

 - Type: `boolean`
 - Default value: `true`